InteractiveDataVis/Interactive-Data-Vis-Fall2020/tutorial0_serve/README.md

 **BONUS:**

-- [ ] Use the javascript file to explore the language.
+- [ ] Use the javascript file to explore javascript syntax.
 Console log any more interesting findings, such as the result of a function.

 ## Required Reading: